Storm00212/Storm00212/README.md

 ##  Currently Growing In

 * Advanced React/Next.js architectures for performance
+* QA/QE tests namely unit testing with jest, intergration testing and performance testing using k6
 * IoT integration with ESP32 and cloud ecosystems
 * PCB design for compact, optimized, and robust systems
 * Applying TensorFlow for smart devices and automation
+* Learning machine learning models and data analysis using Jupyter Notebook
 * Mixed-signal electronics for real-world problem solving

 ---